UPDATE – December 21, 2016

 Do you hire RN New Grads outside of the Residency?

 No, we do not.
 Our Residency Program is specifically tailored to enhance the experience of the New Graduate RN.
 The Residency is for genuine new graduate nurses - those who have less than six months of nursing experience.
-We do periodically offer training into specialty areas for RNs with 3 to 5 years of current nursing experience, such as New to NICU, or Adult ICU to PICU, or New to Pediatrics.
+We do periodically offer training into specialty areas for RNs with 3 to 5 years of current nursing experience, and we are currently recruiting RNs for New to Pediatrics and New to Pediatric ED.
 Please access our website for details.

 Do you have Nurse Externships available?